_ _

 My favorite version is a hard thing to answer; I've played Gold the most times by far, but I think Platinum would be my favorite if all the Gen 4 games weren't abysmally slow about everything (SAVING A LOT OF DATA lmao).
 Emerald is another close runner up, but the start of R/S/E is kind of terribly paced; it takes until you get to Slateport for things to feel right.

 I hated stuff like Mt.
 Moon and the Silph building in R/B/Y as a kid, so I get why stuff like that hasn't been in Pokemon in a while, but replaying those games as an adult?
 The Silph building maze is great.
 I love those bits now.
 Hell, given the fact that modern young players are able to easily able to look up maps and stuff (contrast back in 2001, where I couldn't check GameFAQs while in the car), I suspect it would be easier to justify having mazes now even despite the youth target audience.
+Hell, even if they made that sort of maze content optional, they really should add some.

 I'll add more to this page as I feel like it.
 If you saw this page before I actually linked to it on the site... well, it's actually live now.